College-of-DuPage-Lunabotics/lunabot_ros/README.md

 Next, rebuild using the same commands in step **4.
 Build the workspace**.

 ## Simulating the Robot
-**Note: The side of the robot without the bulldozer blade is considered the front of the robot, as the camera is able to see obstacles better on that side.
-Therefore, controls may seem reversed but it is intentional.**
+The launch files have various parameters that can be set, such as changing the robot model, autonomy level, and choosing between RViz2 and Foxglove Studio for visualization.
+If you are using the parameter `visualization_type:=foxglove`, refer to the [Foxglove guide](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2/#foxglove-websocket) for connecting in the app.
+You can import the same layout I used by choosing `Import from file...` under the `LAYOUT` menu and selecting `foxglove_layout.json` from this directory.
+A detailed list of the parameters can be found in this section [here](#parameters).

-There are two modes for simulating the robot: **manual** and **autonomous**.
+There are two `robot_mode` options for simulating the robot: **manual** and **autonomous**.

 ##### Manual Mode
 This launches a teleop node for controlling the Gazebo robot with either a keyboard or Xbox controller along with Navigation2 and RTAB-Map, but does not launch the `localization_server` or `navigation_client`.
 In this mode, you can drive the robot around, map the arena, and play around with setting Nav2 goals in RViz2.